What is a single discretionary allowance?

 What value of Krugerrand coins can be taken out of South Africa?

-Non-resident visitors may export up to 15 Krugerrand coins or the equivalent in fractional Krugerrand coins, supported by the prescribed SARS Customs Declaration, provided that they can prove that the coins were acquired with the proceeds of foreign currency introduced.
+Non-resident visitors may export up to 15 Krugerrand coins or the equivalent in fractional Krugerrand coins, supported by the prescribed SARS Customs Declaration, provided that they can prove that the coins were acquired with the proceeds of foreign currency introduced into South Africa.

 What is the maximum amount of cash (both Rand and foreign currency) that can be introduced into South Africa?

-Visitors to South Africa and South African residents are not permitted to import or export South African Reserve Bank notes or any bank notes of other member countries of the Common Monetary Area (CMA – Lesotho, Namibia and Swaziland) in excess of a total value of R25 000 per person.
+Visitors to South Africa and South African residents are not permitted to import or export South African Reserve Bank notes or any bank notes of other member countries of the Common Monetary Area (CMA – Lesotho, Namibia and Eswatini, including South Africa) in excess of a total value of R25 000 per person.

 Visitors to South Africa are entitled to bring foreign currency in any format into South Africa, which foreign currency is convertible into Rand at any bank.
 Confirmation of this conversion should be retained should the visitor want to convert the Rand back into foreign currency.